timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     `Microsoft.Network/virtualNetworks/virtualNetworkPeerings/write` action on
     the scope of your VNet.
 To limit the permissions granted to the app object and service principal, you can create a custom role with just that permission.
-The built-in `Network Contributo`r role includes that permission, and can be found using, `az role definition list --name "Network Contributor"` The id  field from the output is used as `$network_contributor_role_id` to assign the service principal that role:
+The built-in `Network Contributor` role includes that permission, and can be found using, `az role definition list --name "Network Contributor"` The id  field from the output is used as `$network_contributor_role_id` to assign the service principal that role: